-One of the main goals of Luna is provide flexible yet simple tooling for optimising the size of HTML5 builds.
+One of the main goals of Luna is to provide a flexible yet simple tool for optimising the size of HTML5 builds.
 Luna employs many techniques ranging from utilizing web-friendly formats of the assets to sophisticated repacking of data to cut down the download size, speed up startup time and runtime performance.

 The above becomes especially critical in Playable Ad setting, as the majority of networks limit the size of the playable (i.e. to 5Mb) along with prohibiting network communication, which cuts off the possibility to download any additional data on the fly.
 In addition to that, Playable Ads have to start fast - otherwise the impression might be discarded leading to poor overall performance.

 Finally, when building in Unity, you must be aware that the final product will be running in the web environment, which is inherently performance constrained.
 Implementations that work well in Unity, may not perform as well in a browser.
 Therefore it is important to be performance-conscious when building and optimising your playable experience.

 First of all, developers should never fall for judging the build size by inspecting the development build: it is not designed for production use of any sort as it lacks asset compression, serves each file individually and is meant purely for testing purposes on a local machine.

 A good starting point would be to upload the build to Luna Playground and clicking "Download" button next to default version:

 Clicking it will open a popup with all available network options and will hint which ones don't meet size requirements:

 If you see any red signs in the popup or simply want to optimise your playable size, a good starting point would be to start with inspecting size breakdown in Luna UI.

 Preloader images are never compressed in the Luna export process.

 If your playable has extra sizing that is seemingly unaccounted for, it could be your preloader images.